 - Overview paper, IEEE Signal Processing Magazine, 2017.
 Journal preprint

 - Cumulative Distribution Transform: paper (in Press, ACHA) , Matlab software , iPython notebook example , github tutorial

 - Radon Cumulative Distribution Transform: paper (IEEE TIP 2016) , Matlab software , iPython notebook example

 Model-based inverse problems: the Lagrangian signal transformation framework (see project page) offers a powerful mechanism to investigate signal displacement and transport in a mathematically rigorous way.
 It this enable new modeling approaches that can sumarize image content in very few parameters.
 We are exploiting these properties do devise new strategies for reconstructing images from limited samples.
 Applications include estimating facial images, real time cardiac MRI reconstruction, and others, from very few measurements.

-- Reconstructing High-Resolution Cardiac MR Movies from Under Sampled Frames, to appear, 2017.
+- Reconstructing High-Resolution Cardiac MR Movies from Under Sampled Frames, Asilomar, 2017. paper

 - Transport-based face reconstruction.
 IEEE CVPR 2015, pp 4876-4884. pdf